Christopher R. Keyes

 - Email: email@example.com

 Christopher Keyes is Research Professor of Silviculture in the Department of Forest Management, and is Director of the Applied Forest Management Program (AFMP), a research and outreach unit of the Montana Forest and Conservation Experiment Station.
 The focus of his work is to develop and demonstrate silvicultural tools and techniques for the stewardship, restoration, and renewal of western forests.
-Chris operates the AFMP Experimental Seedling Nursery, a reforestation nursery that performs research and vocational training in the propagation of native conifer and broadleaf plants.
-He currently serves as associate editor for Forest Science, Deputy Coordinator of the IUFRO Temperate Forest Regeneration Working Party, liaison to the Inland Empire Tree Improvement Cooperative, and faculty advisor to the University of Montana’s Society of American Foresters Student Chapter.
+Chris operates the AFMP Experimental Seedling Nursery, a reforestation nursery for research and vocational training in the propagation of native conifer and broadleaf plants.
+He currently serves as associate editor for Forest Science, Deputy Coordinator of the IUFRO Temperate Forest Regeneration Unit, liaison to the Inland Empire Tree Improvement Cooperative, and faculty advisor to the University of Montana’s Society of American Foresters Student Chapter.
 Previously he was Associate Professor of Silviculture at the University of Montana (2007-2014) and Assistant Professor of Silviculture at Humboldt State University (2001-2007).

 M.S.
 1996, University of Montana - Silviculture, Forest Stand Dynamics

 B.A.
 1990, Holy Cross College - International Development